Conditions That Lead to Dialysis

 • Using certain types of birth control, such as a diaphragm

-• Sexual activity: UTIs are more common in women who are sexually active, especially if they use a diaphragm or have multiple sexual partners.
+• Sexual activity: UTIs are more common in sexually active women, mainly if they use a diaphragm or have multiple sexual partners.

 • Structural abnormalities: Certain structural abnormalities in the urinary system, such as a blockage or abnormal narrowing of the urethra, can increase the risk of UTIs.